university-of-suffolk/OpenDay-20250122/OR-workshop.md

 ## Materials Needed

 - Laptop with internet access (will be provided in lab) 💻
-- Pre-installed Python and necessary libraries (instructions will be provided) 📦
+- Pre-installed Python and necessary libraries via Binder.org (instructions will be provided) 📦

 ## Topics